Skip to content

 3

-force_turbo=0 # Prevent the CPU from running at maximum frequency
+force_turbo=0 # Prevents the CPU from running at maximum frequency

 Even without the above settings, normal usage is possible, and passive cooling with just a metal case is sufficient

-This setting involves overclocking, and under full load, passive cooling with only a metal case may not suffice; at least a fan is required
+This setting involves overclocking, and full load operation cannot rely solely on passive cooling with a metal case; at least a fan is required

 More aggressive configurations can further enhance Raspberry Pi performance but will void the warranty

-You can use the Raspberry Pi stress test tool to check the stability of the Raspberry Pi's operation (especially after overclocking)
+You can use the Raspberry Pi stress testing tool to test the stability of its operation (especially after overclocking).

 Bash